View tabs | View full page

 The School of Nursing, Midwifery and Social Work was placed top of the table for nursing and midwifery research in the 2008 UK Research Assessment Exercise, making this the ideal place to study for a postgraduate research award.

 The postgraduate research programme gives students the opportunity to work with internationally renowned scholars engaged in innovative research that will make a difference in people's lives and in health and social care.
-We particularly welcome students from all health and social care disciplines who have an interest in exploring issues related to one of the following:
+We particularly welcome students from all health and social care disciplines who have an interest in exploring areas related to the School¿s research programme .

 The PhD programme of study consists of: